 Terri Long

 Terri has 20 years’ experience working in public schools working in many different roles.
 She spent time as a secretary, paraprofessional, nurse’s aide, receptionist, and lunch lady.
 Terri enjoyed all her roles within the public-school system!
-She has worked with kids ranging from 3 to 21 years old in both a school and home setting.
-Terri has a 22-year old son diagnosed with POL III Leukodystrophy.
+She has worked with kids of all ages in the school, community and home setting.
+Terri has a 25-year old son diagnosed with POL III Leukodystrophy.
 He is not able to walk or talk but understands most things.
 Terri also has experience with transition services into adulthood.
-She looks forward to sharing her personal experiences with parents and staff members and assisting her co-workers to help them be successful.
-Her hobbies include spending time with her 3 sons and playing with her golden retriever.
+She enjoys sharing her personal experiences with parents and staff members and assisting her co-workers to help them be successful.
+Her hobbies include spending time with her 3 sons, her daughter-in- law and playing with her golden retriever.
+She’s also George Strait’s biggest fan!

 Consultant